xLSX285/EnterpriseG/README.md

 - `True`: Microsoft Edge and WebView2 will be removed at setup complete `Default | Official`
 - `False`: Microsoft Edge and WebView2 wont be removed

-> I'm looking into removing it at image level in the future

 ## RemoveApps

 - `True`: All specified inbox apps in `ProvisionedPackagesToRemove` will be removed from the image